Quantum kinetic equation in phase-space textured multiband systems: introduction

 Collective dynamics in the semiclassical approach is usually described with the Boltzmann equation, where electrons drift in phase space according to their single-particle equations of motion projected on respective bands.
 While such an approach is intuitive and physically appealing, its validity is open to question.
 The problem is that spatiotemporal inhomogeneities in the Hamiltonian such as electromagnetic potentials induce interband coherences that may not be completely captured by the sEOM.
 Furthermore, it was noted in Ref.\,[\onlinecite{xiaoPRL05}] that the sEOM are noncanonical, appearing to violate Liouville's theorem.
 As a remedy, the authors introduced a rescaling of the phase-space density of states.
 This modification was shown to be consistent with a {formal requantization procedure} for band-projected Bloch electrons, which promotes the Poisson brackets of the sEOM to commutators, resulting in noncanonical commutator relations of position and momentum and the corresponding modified minimum quantum uncertainty in phase-space variables.\cite{xiaoPRL05} However, we find no logical necessity to enforce Liouville's theorem for the band-projected distribution function, and the formal requantization argument does not explain \emph{why} the density of states is modified by the band projection.

 These fundamental issues motivate us to consider the generalized Boltzmann equation for a multiband system from a systematic, ground-up approach.
 In this paper, for a clean system with nondegenerate bands, we derive a band-projected kinetic equation by performing a semiclassical expansion of the density-matrix equation of motion.
-A similar Green's function approach was developed in Ref.\,\onlinecite{shindouPRL06}.
+A similar Green's function approach was developed in Ref.\,[\onlinecite{shindouPRL06}].
 However, there it was assumed from the outset that the distribution function was nonvanishing only in a single band.
+A density matrix approach similar to the one to be presented in this paper was also used in Ref.\,[\onlinecite{culcerPRB06}] to analyze electronic transport on Bloch bands.
 In this paper, we make no \textit{a priori} assumptions of decoupled bands and capture systematically all corrections to the Boltzmann equation up to second order in space-time gradients.
 Despite our attempt at decoupling by a systematic gradient expansion, we find remaining interband terms that warrant further investigation.